CuriousTech/ESP-HVAC/README.md

 # ESP8266-HVAC
 WiFi Smart Omniscient HVAC Touchscreen Theromstat

+<b>Update 3:</b> Did what I could with the PBC.
+An external sensor works best though.
+I'm done with the code for now as well.

 <b>Update 2:</b> Added a picture.
 There will need to be a rev 1 board.
 The SHT21 works fine on the desk, but reaches 91°F in the box.
 I've moved it to an external board and not sure where to go with it now.

 <b>Update:</b>  Changes have been made in the bom.txt file.
 The schematic is incorrect for some resistor values.
 2K2 should be used for the SHT21 pullups.